Skip to main content

 Academic

-A sophisticated analysis of and their influence on long-term cognitive outcomes requires a systems-biology perspective.
+A sophisticated analysis of hormonal interventions and their influence on long-term cognitive outcomes requires a systems-biology perspective.
 The brain does not exist in isolation; its cognitive functions are an emergent property of a deeply interconnected network of physiological systems.

 The Hypothalamic-Pituitary-Gonadal (HPG) axis, the metabolic system (governed by insulin and glucose), and the neuroinflammatory response system form a tightly regulated triad.
 Age-related decline or dysfunction in one of these areas inevitably perturbs the others, creating a feed-forward cycle that can accelerate cognitive decline.